andrehessels/flex5-hackintosh/README.md

 - Internal microphone
 - Internal SSD

 For now, I have only tested my EFI folder in combination with Catalina.
-However, you should be able to boot all MacOS versions between 10.15.4 to 11.2.3 just fine.
+However, you should be able to boot all MacOS versions between 10.15.4 and 11.2.3 (>= 11.3 requires USB mapping, which I have not done) just fine.